TempeHS/NodeJS_PWA_Programming_For_The_Web_Task_Source/docs/README.md

     └── index.js
 ```

-3. Populate a text file with a list of folders you need in the public of your project.
-All contents of the public folder will be served by the webserver.
-This folder is the 'FRONT END' while all folders behind it are the 'BACK END'.
+4. Create a text file with a list of folders you need in the public folder of your project.
+The web server will serve the contents of the public folder.
+This folder is the 'FRONT END,' while all folders behind it are the 'BACK END.'

 ```bash
     mkdir public